Rana-codes/Sudoku_Solver/README.md

 This is a C++ program that finds all the possible solutions to a given sudoku using the principles of backtracking.
 Also uses file IO.
+This assignment was assigned by Dr. Gladys Monagan for the course Algorithms and Data Structures II.
+An executable has been provided( sudokuSolver.exe)
+All the Source files have also been provided.

 ### Requirements -